 This does not speak well of his daughter, but it speaks volumes about the Grace of God.
 We can be happy today that the Grace of God is available to us all.
 We often speak of Grace as the thing that has helped us along.
 I believe that we have become too commonplace with God’s Grace.
 There is no awe, no trepidation; no wonder; no amazement; no wonderment at God’s Grace.

 We’ve made it so common in our everyday expressions.
 We see a homeless person, and we say “but for the Grace of God”.
-Well, that might be true, but it seems to be more true that we have come to expect and require that God provides just that kind of Grace to keep us from that place.
+Well, that might be true, but it seems to be truer that we have come to expect and require that God provides just that kind of Grace to keep us from that place.

-It’s kind of like what man has dome with God.
+It’s kind of like what man has done with God.
 I heard some preacher say: “God made man in His image, and man has returned the favor.”
 God has lavished us with so much Grace in this country that we now expect it and take it for granted.

 I want us to take a look at a little short rendering in the Bible this morning.
 Maybe we can understand a little more why God grants Grace upon us, His Children.
-It is my intent to make a case for (3) points today:
+It is my intent to make case for (3) points today:

 § God see your problems